 Aurora Basecamp September

-Register here – Seats available
+Register here – 1 seat available for 2019

 The Aurora Basecamp September is a 4-night (optional 7-night) northern lights photo tour and takes place around the village of Hetta in Finnish Lapland soon after the September equinox.
 Traditionally the weeks surrounding the equinox are providing a very good chance to observe Northern lights.